dolejska-daniel/riot-api/examples/LeagueAPI/README.md

 # Examples

-Here you can check out some usage examples for this library.
+Here you can check out some usage examples for League library.

 ## Champion resource